videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.3.x/guide/prebuilt-video-and-audio-calling/quick-start-ios.md

 :::note

-You can checkout the sample project for **[prebuilt implementation of android in webview here](https://github.com/videosdk-live/videosdk-rtc-prebuilt-examples/tree/main/android-webview)**.
+You can checkout the sample project for **[prebuilt implementation of iOS in webview here](https://github.com/videosdk-live/videosdk-rtc-prebuilt-examples/tree/main/Prebuilt%20Webview%20iOS)**.

 :::